mhjmusic/cicd-pipeline-train-schedule-jenkins/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

 Now that I'm on my fork and not the original, this should trigger a build.

+Making a second change to see if build gets triggered.